• Skip to primary navigation

 I slathered some of this amazing apple butter on a thick slick of homemade sandwich bread this morning and it really hit the spot!

-I get a lot of questions about this recipe for making apple butter in a crockpot for canning!
-So here are a few common questions and their answers to help you out!
+I get a lot of questions about this recipe for making apple butter!
+So here are a few more tips to help you out!

-Though spices are common in apple butter, I prefer to use this custom blend of apples to create a deep rich apple flavor instead!
+• Adding Spices (or Not) – Though spices are common in apple butter, I prefer to use this custom blend of apples to create a deep rich apple flavor instead!
+However, you can absolutely use the spice measurements I give, or season to taste once the apples are cooked and blended.

-Technically no. However, the magic happens when you slow cook it for a long period of time.
-If you NEED to cook it in a pot, make sure it's a heavy bottom pot over low heat, and make sure you have a well fitting lid!
+• Cooking Apple Butter on the Stovetop – While the “magic” happens when you slow-cook apple butter for a long period of time, you can also cook it on the stove if needed.
+If you want to cook it in a pot instead, make sure it’s a heavy-bottom pot over low heat, and make sure you have a well-fitting lid!
 Stir often to prevent sticking.

 Apple butter recipe

-This crockpot apple butter recipe is a wonderful treat during the fall!
-And with these instructions for how to can apple butter you'll be able to enjoy it all year round!
+This simple apple butter recipe is crafted to be the easiest apple butter recipe ever – no peeling required!
+It's a wonderful treat during the fall (or anytime).
+And with the optional instructions for canning apple butter in a water bath, you'll be able to enjoy it all year round!

 Print Pin Rate